CoinOPS-Official/RetroFE/docs/ADDITIONAL_FEATURES.md

 In the settings.conf file, add the following configuration options

 ```
-controllerComboExit = false
-controllerComboAmbient = true
+controllerComboExitAction = AMBIENT
 ambientModeMinutesPerImage = 2
 ```

-`controllerComboExit`: Set to false to prevent the exit button from quitting RetroFE while Ambient Mode is active.

-`controllerComboAmbient`: Set to true to enable Ambient Mode when the combo button is pressed.
+`controllerComboExitAction` controls what happens when you press select+start in RetroFE:
+    - QUIT: quits RetroFE
+    - AMBIENT: puts RetroFE in Ambient mode
+    - NONE: nothing happens.
+Use this if you want to prevent users from quitting RetroFE via controller (you can still quit with the keyboard)

 `ambientModeMinutesPerImage`: Optional.
 This option defines how often the image should change (in minutes).
-If left unspecified, the default is 30 minutes.
+If left unspecified, the default is 20 minutes.

 ### Marquee Support
 If you have a dual-monitor setup, Ambient Mode supports a marquee display on the second monitor: